A Dirichlet Regression Model for Compositional Data with Zeros: Zero adjusted Dirichlet regression

-A third approach adopted by \citet{zadora2010}, \citet{scealy2011} and \citet{stewart2011} is to handle the zero values naturally. \citet{zadora2010} models the probability of a zero value separately.
-The square root transformation \citet{scealy2011} maps the zero values on the surface of a hyper-sphere, thus they are treated as allowable points on the hyper-sphere.
-In the last three models, no zero value imputation is performed either.
+A second direction of approaches adopted by \citet{zadora2010}, \citet{scealy2011}, \citet{stewart2011}, and most recently by \citet{bear2015}, (Com 20) is to explicitly incorporate the zero values, without having to impute them.For instance, \citet{zadora2010} and \citet{bear2015} model the probability of a zero value separately; a method suggested by \citet[~p.
+271-273]{ait1982} as well.
+The square root transformation in \citet{scealy2011} maps the zero values on the surface of a hyper-sphere, thus they are treated as allowable points on the hyper-sphere. \citet{scealy2011} performed regression by employing the Kent distribution and their approach falls within the category of treating compositional data as directional data through the square root transformation (see also \citet{stephens1982}).
+Other regression techniques on the simplex addressing the problem of zero values can be found in \citet{leininger2013} who implemented spatial regression for compositional data with many zeros employing a scaling power transformation and assuming a latent multivariate normal model.

-\citet{zadora2010} mentioned that if the zero values are actually non zero values rounded to zero this should be be taken into account building the model.
-At some other point they mention "\textit{Of course, absolute zero does not exist in analytical chemistry as measurements depend on the detection level of the method used.
-Elements and components present in trace levels (below the detection limit) will always be undetectable for the specific method, and hence the measurements obtained can be considered as structural zeros for the purposes of the statistical analysis}".
-So they do not argue that zero values are rounded zeros but for the purpose of the analysis they choose not to impute them.
-If on the other hand, vectors with zero components are assumed to be vectors from a simplex with less dimensions, then this approach fits perfect to this opinion.

-Finally, \citet{butler2008} and \citet{leininger2013} introduce latent variables to model the zero values.
-The observed zero values are modelled without being imputed and no further change in the values of the other components is necessary.